-- 1. Rush Week is defined as beginning at 1 p.m.
-Saturday, Sept.
-7, and ending with receiving bids at 5 p.m.
-Saturday, Sept.
-14. - 2.
-The dormitories will close at 10:30 p.m. on Sunday through Friday nights, and at 12 midnight on Saturday night.
+1. Rush Week is defined as beginning at 1 p.m.
+Saturday, September 5 and ending with receiving bids at 5 p.m.
+Saturday, September 12.

+2. The dormitories will close at 10:30 p.m. on Sunday through Friday nights, and at 12 midnight on Saturday night.
 Each rushee is responsible for signing in and out of the dormitory.
-Lights are to be turned out at 12 midnight with the exception of Saturday. - 3.
-Upon arrival in Lubbock, a rushee is not to go to the home of sorority members or be with anyone connected with a sorority with the exception of her immediate family. - 4.
-Rushees shall not grant interviews to the press or pose for photographers during rush week unless arrangements have been made with the Panhellenic Council and the Office of the Dean of Women. - Emergency telephone calls only will be taken care of through the Horn and Knapp Hall offices.
-Those numbers are: Horn - PO5-9362; Knapp -PO5-9343. - 6.
-Rushees must furnish their own transportation to and from the parties.
+Lights are to be turned out at 12 midnight with the exception of Saturday.

+3. Upon arrival in Lubbock, a rushee is not to go to the home of sorority members, or be with anyone connected with a sorority with the exception of her immediate family.

+4. Rushees shall not grant interviews to the press or pose for photographers during rush week unless arrangements have been made with the Panhellenic Council and the Office of the Dean of Women.

+5. Emergency telephone calls only will be taken care of through the Drane and Knapp Hall offices.
+Those numbers are: Drane - PO5-6371; Knapp - PO5-9343.

-- A rushee must arrive and leave all rush parties at the hour specified in the invitations. - 8.
-A rushee must attend all parties which she has accepted.
+6. Rushees must furnish their own transportation to and from the parties.
+7. A rushee must arrive and leave all rush parties at the hour specified in the invitation.

+8. A rushee must attend all parties which she has accepted.
 Broken dates are not permitted.
-In cases of illness, accident or withdrawal from rush, she should notify the Panhellenic Office immediately in order to avoid future ineligibility. - 9.
-There is to be no smoking at any of the rush parties. - 10.
-Rushees are subject to the penalty of deferred pledging for one semester for violation of rushing rules.
+In cases of illness, accident or withdrawal from rush, she should notify the Panhellenic Office immediately in order to avoid future ineligibility.

+9. There is to be no smoking at any of the rush parties.

+10. Rushees are subject to the penalty of deferred pledging for one semester for violation of rushing rules.